pgRouting/workshop/docs/source/chapters/advanced.rst

 Exercise 9 - Vehicle routing when "time is money" ...............................................................................

-.. rubric:: From the Brewry, going to the Westin by taxi.
+.. rubric:: From the Brewry, going to the Venue by taxi.
 Fee: $100/hour

 .. image:: /images/ad9.png
   :width: 300pt
-  :alt: From the Brewry, going to the Westin by car
+  :alt: From the Brewry, going to the Venue by car

 * The vehicle is going from vertex ``13009`` to vertex ``3986``.